bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Argent:
   - [ ] Looking for the Flying Wolf
     - Tiefling
+    - [ ] Learn more about Johann, where infernals were involved.
   - [ ] Draw a detail diagram of how a Dwarf brews mead.
 - Kony:
   - [ ] Find owner of a sword who cheated him. - Nielson
+  - [ ] Get... unpossessed?
 - Torvald:
   - [ ] Straight vibing.